From Paris to Versailles: 4 Quick Ways to Get There

 - The Palace is open everyday except Mondays, from 9 am (9H00) to 5.30 pm (17H30).
 Online tickets can be found with our partner Tiqets.

 - The access to the gardens is free of charge, except on days the Musical Fountains Show or Musical Gardens are happening.
 The Musical Fountains Shows and Musical Gardens are open-air walking tours.
 Until October 30th 2022, you can enjoy the Musical Gardens on Tuesdays, Thursdays and Fridays, and the Great Musical Waters on Saturdays and Sundays, in the gardens and groves opened for the occasion.
 During the summer period, the Musical Fountains show are scheduled every weekends, the Muscial Gardens and from Tuesday to Friday and the Fountains Night Show every Saturday nights, plus Thursday July 14th and Monday August 15th.
-They are worth attending to, because it will allow you to acquire new perspectives on the Palace.
-You should know that the entrance to the Gardens is included with this kind of ticket, which will cost around thirty euros.
+They are worth attending, because it will allow you to acquire new perspectives on the Palace.
+You should know that the entrance to the Gardens is included with this kind of ticket, which will cost around 30 euros.

 - From the “Versailles Château-Rive Gauche” RER station to the Château de Versailles, you will have to walk for about fifteen minutes.